Sophia-art/EukaryoticTranscriptomics/README.md

 **What we have:**<br/>
-read count tables: cDNA raw read counts aligned with STAR for 4 treatment and 4 control experiments Reference genome: considering one gene consisting of different exons
+read count tables: cDNA raw read counts aligned with STAR for 4 treatment and 4 control experiments<br/>
+Reference genome: considering one gene consisting of different exons<br/>
 Task:

 **Using EdgeR for Differential Expression Analysis**<br/>